koel/docs/home.md

 ## Mobile Support and Limitation

-The client component of Koel has a responsive GUI that displays fairly well on a mobile device.
+The client component of Koel has a responsive GUI that works fairly well on a mobile device.
 Certain functionalities are not available, however, some due to technology limitation, some my incompetence.
 For instance:

 * Shortcut keys don't work (duh)
 * Equalizer may *not* work